-It was obvious to all first response units who attended the scene they had walked into the aftermath of what was clearly a vicious and brutal homicide.
+It was obvious to all first response units who attended the scene they had walked into the aftermath of a vicious and brutal homicide.
 The lack of defensive wounds on the victim suggested a surprise attack.

 The lead Detective in charge of the case, Detective Luke Fox was contacted by the first response uniform police from the 84th.
 He arrived at the scene a short time later.

-After alighting from his vehicle Luke’s attention was drawn to a uniform officer who had rushed from the premise, via the front door and involuntarily purged the contents of his stomach over the side—several times.
+After alighting from his vehicle Luke’s attention was drawn to a uniform officer who rushed out the front door and vomited over the side of the handrail—several times.

 Luke lifted his eyebrows in anticipation of what to expect as he made his way up the front stoop and into the house.
-Inside he was met in the foyer by the first response uniform officer who summoned him to the scene.
+The first response uniform officer who summoned Luke to the scene met him inside the foyer.
 The officer slowly shook his head at Luke as he approached.

 ‘What do we have…?’
-Luke inquired stepping over a plastic bag on the floor, the contents of which appeared to be Chinese takeout spilled over the floor.
+Luke asked, stepping over a plastic bag on the floor, the spilled contents of which appeared to be Chinese takeout.

 ‘Calvin Fulton.
 He’s in the lounge...covered in his wife’s blood.’
 Luke’s questioning eyes flicked to the Officer.
 ‘Nah…’ the officer shook his head.
 ‘The blood is transfer from the vic.
 He was holding onto her…hugging her dead body when we arrived.’